Don’t let Jekyll hide files from you anymore

 In Praqma, we develop our websites using Jekyll with Sass files.
 We love it and it mostly work great for us.
 But Jekyll is sometimes a bit too clever for us.

-To help navigate back to the original Sass source files - for example when using developer tools like the Google Chrome inspector - a source map is being generated and updated together with every Sass-to-Css update.
+To help navigate back to the original Sass source files - when using code inspector - a source map is being generated and updated together with every Sass-to-CSS update.
 It is represented by two files:

-So, in the developer console, instead of linking us to the right Sass file with the right fragments of the code, we are being directed to the complex and unordered Css file, which is even hard to display properly.
+So, in the developer console, instead of linking us to the right Sass file with the right fragments of the code, we are being directed to the complex and unordered CSS file, that is hard to display.

-This makes it hard to develop and debug the interface of the website.
-It is a great idea to prevent Jekyll (temporarily) from deleting those two files.
-To do so, we need to exclude Css and Sass from Jekyll’s activity.
-The code is already there, waiting to be commented out.
+Therefore, we need to prevent Jekyll (temporarily) from deleting those two files.
+To do so, we need to exclude CSS and Sass from Jekyll’s activity.

 When we do this, the source map remains and we can easily navigate to the source, fix the issues and get it back to its previous state.